MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-files.md

 2. In the left pane, select **Users** > **Active users**, and then select **Add a user**.

     ![Screenshot showing Active users and Add a user highlighted.](media/restricted-mode-files-add-user.jpg "Screenshot showing Active users and Add a user highlighted")

+    > [!IMPORTANT]
+    > It's critical to create a NEW ACCOUNT to make sure the user will not have access to licenses required to access OneDrive files.

 3. Fill out the user information, and then select **Next**.